Payroll Taxes 101: Everything Beginners Need to Know (2026)

 Form 1099

-The Form 1099-MISC is another common form, which serves as an equivalent to the Form W-2 for independent contractors, freelancers, and any other seasonal or non-employee workers.
+The Form 1099-MISC is another common form, which serves as an equivalent to the Form W-2 in industry-based or vertical payroll for independent contractors, freelancers, and any other seasonal or non-employee workers.
 Companies that paid a non-employee $600 or more during a given year are required to provide that person with a completed 1099-MISC by January 31 of the year following payment.
 It must then send a copy to the IRS by Feb.
 28 or, if it uses the IRS FIRE system to file electronically, by March 31.